← Guides

 StageTimeframe

-Total typical time7 to 21 days
+Total typical time10 to 14 working days

 Applying directly through the French government